superbolt-x/Talk-to-Metabase-SB/README.md

 1. **Create the Collection**:
    - Go to your Metabase instance
    - Create a collection named exactly: `000 Talk to Metabase`
-   - Place it at the root level (not inside any other collection)
+   - Place it at the root level - also called "Our Analytics" (not inside any other collection)
    - Make sure it's readable by all Talk to Metabase users

 2. **Create the Guidelines Dashboard**: